Nozbe/NoOffice.org/_book/lean.md

 ### Why spend hours on a small 1-minute improvement?

 Because it compounds.
-You initially save 1 minute, but later you also save much more on NOT being frustrated of losing 1 that precious minute of your time... and eventually you might even see additional improvement that will save you another minute... and apart from not wasting lots of time, your work will just feel so much joyful.
+You initially save 1 minute, but later you also save much more on NOT being frustrated of losing 1 that precious minute of your time… and eventually you might even see additional improvement that will save you another minute… and apart from not wasting lots of time, your work will just feel so much joyful.

 The Kaizen math checks out: if you do something 10 times per day that wastes 1 minute of your time, that's 50 minutes in a work week.
 You get 1 hour of the time spent on fixing it back in just a little over a week!
 And in the next weeks you won't be wasting that minute at all.
 Ever.